levlafayette/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Slide Respository
-* A copy of these slides and sample code is available at: `https://github.com/UoM-ResPlat-DevOps/SpartanIntro`
+* A copy of these slides and sample code is available at: `https://github.com/levlafayette/SpartanIntro`
 * A copy of information about HPC at the University of Melbourne is available at `https://dashboard.hpc.unimelb.edu.au`.
 See also `man spartan` on the cluster and the `/usr/local/common/` directories for more help and code exammples.
 * Help is available at: `hpc-support@unimelb.edu.au`.
-Other courses also conducted by Research Platforms.
+Other courses also conducted by Research Computing Services.
 -- *Slide End* --

 -- *Slide* --
 ### Part I: Helpdesk
 * Read the Message of the Day when you login!
 * If a user has problems with submitting a job, or needs a new application or extension to an existing application installed, or if their submissions are generated unexpected errors etc., an email can be sent to the helpdesk: `hpc­-support@unimelb.edu.au`.
-* Do not email individual sysadmins; we need consolidated records.
+* Don't email individual sysadmins; we need consolidated records.
 Please be informative about the error or issue.
-Separate tickst for separate issues.
+Separate tickets for separate issues.
 Don't try to use sudo!
 -- *Slide End* --

 -- *Slide* --
 ### Part I: Using HPC
 * People need to use HPC when their datasets are "too large" or processing is "too complex" for their PC.
-* HPC is the *best* tool to processing large and complex datasets
+* HPC is the *best* tool to processing large and complex datasets.
 * However due to latency and bandwdith issues, it is not always the best for visualisation.
 -- *Slide End* --